 Sri Satguru Jagjit Singh Ji left for his heavenly abode on 13th December 2012.
 He remained the guiding spirit for the millions of people around the world for 53 years, 3 months & 23 days.
 The nation has lost a great spiritual soul, thinker, seer & philanthropist.
 But he will remain a source of enlightenment, encourage, patriotism & strength forever.

-Raagi Balwant Singh
+Geet by Raagi Balwant Singh